Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 Tip #4: Uncover Precious Cards

 At move 14, after discarding the King, we must deal again.
 (Because nothing can be played onto a King, we must always deal after discarding one.)
-The new card is the 3 of Clubs, a disappointment since we have no available 2's or 4's; so we deal again.
+The new card is the 3, a disappointment since we have no available 2's or 4's; so we deal again.

-Now we get the 8 of Hearts, a piece of luck.
+Now we get the 8, a piece of luck.
 Onto it we can discard a sequence straight up to the King.
-Note that at move 17, after playing the 9 of Clubs, we could have reversed direction and played the 8 of Spades and 7 of Clubs.
-But going up to the King discards more cards, and more importantly clears the Q of Hearts from its troublesome pile.
-Now (move 20) that pile is nicely unblocked, and with luck we'll soon have the J of Diamonds available.
+Note that at move 17, after playing the 9, we could have reversed direction and played the 8 and 7.
+But going up to the King discards more cards, and more importantly clears the Q from its troublesome pile.
+Now (move 20) that pile is nicely unblocked, and with luck we'll soon have the J available.

-Notice that this time (move 20) we decide to discard the K of Diamonds, again passing over the K of Hearts.
-It's true that there's a 2 under the K of Hearts, and we may need it to get rid of the last of our Aces.
+Notice that this time (move 20) we decide to discard the K, again passing over the K. It's true that there's a 2 under the K, and we may need it to get rid of the last of our Aces.
 But we remember that there's still one 2 in the hand, and we really don't want to waste that.
 Best to keep an Ace available, in case that 2 turns up.

-Deal again; it's the fourth King, the K of Spades.
-Since we can't discard onto a King, we deal again immediately.
-This time we get a Queen, so (at move 23) we can finally discard the K of Hearts.
+Deal again; it's the fourth King, the K. Since we can't discard onto a King, we deal again immediately.
+This time we get a Queen, so (at move 23) we can finally discard the K.

 Time to take stock.
 We see that we've discarded all four Kings; good, that's one set of hazards successfully avoided!
 There's a Queen left, but it's no problem because it's in the hand and will be discarded automatically when its turn comes.

 Counting Aces and 2's, we see that we've discarded one of each; one of each remains in the hand; and the remaining two of each are still in the layout.
-We'll have to pay close attention to the ones in pile 7 on the far right; the A of Clubs is covering the 2 of Diamonds.
+We'll have to pay close attention to the ones in pile 7 on the far right; the A is covering the 2.
 That could be good news or bad news.
 If they wind up being the last Ace and 2 left, we'll be stuck.
-But if we still have both the Aces of Clubs and Hearts available when some other 2 is discarded, we'll be able to discard Ace - 2 - Ace very happily.
+But if we still have both the Aces of and available when some other 2 is discarded, we'll be able to discard Ace - 2 - Ace very happily.

 Now we must deal a few more times.
-At move 27 we have dealt a 6 of Hearts.
+At move 27 we have dealt a 6.
 This is another stroke of luck, for now we can discard 7's and 8's to expose our remaining Aces and 2's.

 Tip #5: Empty piles are useless